Severson-Group/AMDC-Hardware/docs/Analog.md

 More detailed information on the operating conditions of the op amp can be found in the [datasheet](http://www.ti.com/lit/ds/symlink/ina143.pdf).

 ### Low-Pass Filters (LPFs)
-After the analog input voltage levels are decreased using the op amps, the next stage is to remove the high-frequency noises using the low-pass filters.
+After the analog input voltage levels are decreased using the op amps, the next stage is to remove the high-frequency noise using the low-pass filters.
 To implement this, 8 simple first-order RC filters are used each for 1 analog input.
 The cutoff frequency of the filter is selected based on the resistance and capacitance values:

 _f_<sub>c</sub> = 1 / (2 π _RC_)